rotsix/note-server/README.md

 ## Usage

-Application can be launched using `docker-compose up`, in this case set d Don't forget to pass `--build` option when modifying code.
+Application can be launched using `docker-compose up`.
+Don't forget to pass `--build` option when modifying code.

-If running all through docker, set database name to docker-compose service (default `db`) name in configuration file.
+If running all in docker containers, set the database name to docker-compose service (default `db`) name in configuration file.
 Or if the app is running using plain Go commands, set database name to `localhost`.

 Or mix between local server and dockerized database, so run:

 - `docker-compose up -d db`
 - `source alias.sh; server_local`

+> Don't forget to set the `KEY_LOCATION`, `CERT_LOCATION` and `CONF_LOCATION` environment variables.

 Mock users are `test/test` and `testN/testN` with N in 1-2-3.
+The `test` user already have some notes associated.

 ## Database and tables